Author’s Note (Listen to the Voiceover Above) ☝️

 One day in February, Fabio1 picked us up in front of a castle and drove us home after a chocolate festival.

-We didn’t tell him that in America, we were indulging in a romantic literary cliché.
+We didn’t tell him that in America, what we were doing would be classified as peak romance novel fodder.

 In fact, I could probably write a bestselling novel based on that sentence alone!